PFAS 101

 Note this map is limited: only a small fraction of all PFAS were tested for, many areas were not tested, and drinking water is only one exposure route.
 Consider that, here is a link.

-Numbers are reported in parts-per-trillion (PPT), so for reference the EPA has said a “safe” level would be below 70 ppt (although leading research says even 0.1ppt is too dangerous).
+Numbers are reported in parts per trillion (PPT), so, for reference, the EPA has said a “safe” level would be below 70 ppt (although leading research says even 0.1 ppt is too dangerous).

 Journalism and Reporting

 However, the most extensive reporting on PFAS we’ve seen came a year prior.
-An on-going series by journalist Sharon Lerner.
+An ongoing series by journalist Sharon Lerner.
 If you really want the in-depth stories, we strongly recommend this series - Bad Chemistry.

 For anyone from the North Carolina area looking for the local scoop, we recommend a radio documentary by Vince Winkel: Gen X - A Toxic Year.